Murder of Alison Shaughnessy: Trial

 The prosecution asserted that Michelle's motive for the murder was clearly indicated by her diary writings.
 Michelle claimed that the affair between her and John had ended months prior, but John discredited this when he revealed that they had sex as recently as three weeks before the murder.
 Michelle also admitted at trial that she felt jealous of Alison and that she still loved John, despite the affair "dying".
 John and Alison's imminent move to Ireland, the Crown argued, meant that Michelle realised that she only had a short amount of time left to act to try and claim John for herself.
 Michelle later said that she had previously "prayed" that John would call off his wedding to Alison in Ireland.
 The final straw may have been, alleged the prosecution, when John told Michelle only days before the murder that he was planning to give up the flower arranging sessions he did with her every Monday, which was the only time they had together and when they invariably had sex.
 This had led to Michelle killing Alison in a "last despairing act", it was suggested.

 John testified that Michelle had tried to resume their sexual relationship even after the murder, although Michelle claimed that John was the one who tried to resume the relationship.
 It was known, however, that they had had sex 10 days after Shaughnessy's funeral.

 Evidence was also heard at the trial that the pair had an interest in violence: Lisa had once stabbed a dog to death in Southend-on-Sea, and Michelle had an interest in knives and other weapons which she slept by in her room at night.
 It was known that both took part in jujitsu, a martial art which teaches fighting with bare hands and knives.

+For the defence, Lady Mallalieu QC told the court that "Where evidence is thin or non-existent, as it is in this case, the temptation to guess or speculate is enormous but guesswork and speculation are not evidence and nor is suspicion.
+She said that it was more likely that Alison had been murdered by an intruder at her home; and that the frenzied nature of the attack and injuries Alison sustained were "characteristic of a cornered intruder", rather than the prosecution's assertion of the Taylor sisters carrying out a cold-blooded murder.

 At the end of the trial, and after only five and a half hours of deliberation, the jury found the Taylor sisters guilty of murder by a unanimous verdict.